 Understand the difference between a patient testimonial and a patient review.

 It’s important to gather both testimonials and reviews from your patients.
 But, do you know the difference between the two?
 Reviews typically appear on third-party sites—like Yelp, Facebook, or Google—that are totally outside of your control.
 Here are a couple of examples from WebPT’s Google reviews:

 Get more five-star reviews of your clinic without lifting a finger.
-See how WebPT Reach automates the review request process.
+See how WebPT Local automates the review request process.

 You can’t control what appears in a review, which means each one should be a 100% true reflection of a patient’s opinion of you and your services.
 However, reviews aren’t always guaranteed to be positive—which actually isn’t a bad thing.
 A good mix of opinions can give your business more credibility as well as provide you with an opportunity to respond to negative reviews in a kind—and human—way.